hazelcast/hazelcast/hazelcast-documentation/src/TomcatClusteredWebSession.md

 ## Session Replication - Enterprise Only

-Tomcat6 based Session Replication Module...
-Eventually it will support all other new Tomcat versions and Tomcat based web containers like Jetty,tcServer etc.
+Session Replication with Hazelcast Enterprise is container specif module where no application change is required to enable session replication for JEE Web Applicaitions.

 Features

-1. Seamless Tomcat 6 integration
+1. Seamless Tomcat 6,7,8 integration
 2. Sticky + Non-Sticky sessions supported
 3. Tomcat failover
 4. Deferred write for performance boost